Qcraft-UEx/QCRAFT-AutoScheduler/README.md

 ```
 QCRAFT AutoScheduler will utilize the default AWS and IBM Cloud credentials stored on the machine for cloud executions.

+---

-## Optimizing Quantum Tasks
+## Quantum Task Optimization
-This library aims for the shot optimization on quantum tasks.
-Reducing the cost of the circuit on the end-user.
+The core objective of the AutoScheduler is shot optimization, which reduces the task execution cost for the end-user.

-### Shot optimization
+### Shot Reduction Mechanism
 To achieve the shot optimization, the original circuit will be composed multiple time with itself.
 The more segments, the less shots will be needed to replicate the original circuit.
 The total number of shots may differ from the original on a very small scale because the library combines the original circuit multiple times.
 Depending on the maximum number of qubits, to achieve the desired number of shots and cost reduction the algorithm will create segments equal to the original circuit each with a proportional number of shots, all this on a unique circuit.

 **Example:**
-Consider a circuit with 2 qubits, requiring 100 shots.
-If the maximum number of qubits of the new scheduled circuit is 6, the shots will be reduced to 100/(6/2) = 34 in total.
-Upon uncheduling, the results of each segment of the circuit will be aggregated, resulting on 34*(6/2) = 102 shots in total.
-Even so, the cost reduction has been achieved because the number of shots has been reduced from 100 to 34.
+A circuit requiring 1000 shots on 4 qubits, running on a 20-qubit processor ($q_{max}=20$), will be replicated 5 times.
+- Original Circuit Shots: 1000
+- Replication Factor: $20 \text{ qubits} / 4 \text{ qubits} = 5$
+- Composite Circuit Shots: $1000 / 5 = 200$ shots.

+The cost reduction achieved in validation experiments was 80.7% on Amazon Braket.
+The result aggregation during unscheduling recovers the statistical power equivalent to the original 1000 shots.

+---

 ## Changelog
 The changelog is available [here](https://github.com/Qcraft-UEx/QCRAFT-AutoScheduler/blob/main/CHANGELOG.md)

+---

 ## License
 QCRAFT AutoScheduler is licensed under the [MIT License](https://github.com/Qcraft-UEx/QCRAFT/blob/main/LICENSE)